Pisa Altarpiece: Madonna and Child with Angels

 Masaccio has used linear perspective to create pictorial space; it can be seen on the orthogonal on the cornice of her throne.
 The vanishing point is at the child's foot.
 The reason for this is that the work was originally located above a representation of the Adoration of the Magi, in which one of the magi kisses Jesus' foot.

 Although the paintings are noticeably different (the subjects are clothed differently and on different chairs) the Madonna is more or less in the same position in both works.
 This parallelism is designed to make viewers have the same attitude as the magus when looking at the Madonna and Child.
 They are imagined to be kneeling in front of Mary, and could easily lean forward to kiss the foot of Jesus.

 Masaccio has also used the overlapping of figures and objects to create pictorial space, like the two angels in the foreground overlapping the throne and the throne overlapping the two angels in the background.

 Flanking saints

 These are four panels all now in the Gemäldegalerie, Berlin, all 38 × 12 cm.
-They show Augustine of Hippo, Jerome and two unknown Carmelite monk saints, one bearded and the other tonsured.
+They show Augustine of Hippo, Jerome and two unknown Carmelite saints, one bearded and the other tonsured.